 Please dress your child in comfortable clothing for play and to help them visit the toilet on their own (no belts, dungarees or stiff buttons).
 We do not want to cause upset if good clothes get messy.
-Children are not required to change their shoes.
-But they can bring indoor shoes if you wish.
+Children are not required to change their shoes, but they can bring indoor shoes if you wish.
 Please leave coats and wellington boots in the cloakroom for use in outdoor play.
-A spare pair of clothing at nursery is needed in case children's clothing becomes wet or messy which can happen during play.
+Spare clothing at nursery is needed in case children's clothing becomes wet or messy, which can happen during play.